Large Language Model Sourcing: A Survey: Preliminaries

 \subsubsection{Unified Definition of Posterior-based Sourcing}

-For a given output $y$, under the input prompt and external data $(x,E)$, training set $T$, and candidate model family or human $M$ (with parameters denoted as $\theta$), Let \(\mathcal{S}(g, M, \cdot)\) be the sourcing function.
-Posterior-based sourcing operates without pre-embedded markers, instead quantifying provenance through sensitivity analysis of the output posterior distribution $P(y \mid \cdot)$.
+Posterior sourcing emphasizes scenarios where the model has already been trained and the output has been generated.
+It operates without pre-embedded markers, instead quantifying provenance through sensitivity analysis of the output posterior distribution $P(y \mid \cdot)$.
 Attribution derives from either maximizing the generation likelihood or computing gradient-based influences:

 where source can be a model instance $M_i$, a structural component parameter $\theta_0\subset \theta$, a training data subset $T_0\subset T$, or an external input $E_0\subset E$.
 This approach retrospectively analyzes inherent model properties and output distributions without prior modifications.